Engineered hardwood is easier to fit, more readily available, and not as prone to shrinking or warping as solid hardwood flooring.

 All three also come with a 10-year warranty, free delivery and returns.

-Got a stubborn slippery rug or runner on an engineered hardwood floor?
+Have a stubborn slippery rug or runner on an engineered hardwood floor?
 Our Super-Lock Natural is the rug pad for you.

-The best-gripping rug pad in our range, the Super-Lock Natural has over a pound of natural rubber per square yard, holding any rug fast in even the most high-traffic areas.
+The best-gripping rug pad in our range, the Super Lock Natural has over a pound of natural rubber per square yard, holding any rug fast in even the most high-traffic areas.
 Its waffle design also allows your flooring to breathe and lends a comfortable level of cushioning.

 And because it has such a low profile, this natural rubber rug pad is the perfect choice for kitchens, hallways, and entrances, where a thicker pad could cause a tripping hazard.